Configure Transparent Interception on Squid¶

-As proxy box we will use the latest web filtering virtual appliance from https://www.diladele.com/virtual_appliance.html.
+As separate proxy box we will use the latest web filtering virtual appliance from https://www.diladele.com/download.html.
 This virtual appliance contains pre-configured recent version of Squid proxy coupled with Web Safety ICAP web filter.
 You can easily build the same appliance on the real hardware yourself.
-Installation scripts at https://github.com/diladele/websafety-virtual-appliance will help you along the way.
+Installation scripts at https://github.com/diladele/websafety will help you along the way.

 First you’d need to download the virtual appliance and run it in VMware vSphere of Microsoft Hyper-V. If you have built your web filtering appliance on real hardware, boot it up, open browser, navigate to UI / Dashboard / Network and set the static IP address for the